 The Committee has also developed the Guidelines for Counsel in Non-Capital Cases [PDF], which are modeled after similar guidelines compiled by the American Bar Association.
 In addition to an addendum on mental health guidelines, the proposed guidelines emphasize law unique to Texas.

-The committee has also recently developed a brochure (pdf) (Spanish pdf) for distribution statewide, to provide information to defendants considering representing themselves in misdemeanor criminal cases.
+The committee has also recently developed a brochure (English - Spanish) for distribution statewide, to provide information to defendants considering representing themselves in misdemeanor criminal cases.

 Nominations for either award should include the information provided on the nomination forms.
-Award nominations must be received by February 22, 2013, CST, at 5:00 p.m.
-Nominations should be submitted to Legal Services to the Poor in Criminal Matters Committee, c/o Legal Services Support, State Bar of Texas, 1414 Colorado, Austin, Texas 78701-1627 or via e-mail to firstname.lastname@example.org.
+Award nominations must be received by March 21, 2014, CST, at 5:00 p.m.
+Nominations should be submitted to Legal Services to the Poor in Criminal Matters Committee, c/o Legal Access Division, State Bar of Texas, 1414 Colorado, Austin, Texas 78701-1627 or via e-mail to firstname.lastname@example.org.

 Term Ends 2015

 Paula Michelle Moore